AHmeDNasR54/simple-Notes-App/README.md

 ● Description

-I am use local storage to retain notes after refreshing the website.
+I used local storage to retain notes after refreshing the website.